 Failure to take all reasonable steps to comply with a compliance notice is an offence against the IP Act.

-If an agency is having difficulty complying with a notice in the time given, it should apply to the Information Commissioner for an extension of time under section 159 of the IP Act.
+If an agency is having difficulty complying with a notice in the time given, the agency may apply to the Information Commissioner for an extension of time in which to comply, under section 159 of the IP Act.

-An agency may apply for additional time to comply with a compliance notice, but they must make that application before the time allowed in the original notice has expired.
+An agency may apply for additional time to comply with a compliance notice, but that application must be made before the time allowed in the original notice has expired.

 An agency may apply for a general extension or for a set number of extra days.
-When applying for the extension, it is important that an agency sets out why it needs the additional time and any other relevant factors, so that the Information Commissioner can properly assess it.
+When applying for the extension, it is important that an agency sets out why it needs the additional time and any other relevant factors, so that the Information Commissioner can properly assess the request.

 On receiving a request for an extension of time, the Information Commissioner may: